Autodesk/maya-usd/lib/mayaUsd/commands/Readme.md

 }
 ```

-This also works for the `mayaUSDImport` command and the "File > Import"
+This also works for the `MayaUSDImportCommand` base command, for example
+in the `mayaUSDimport` command and the "File > Import" menu item; use
-menu item; use the `mayaUSDImport` key in the `plugInfo.json` file to
+the `mayaUSDimport` key in the `plugInfo.json` file to configure your
-configure your site-specific defaults.
+site-specific defaults.

----

-## `mayaUSDListShadingModes`
+## `mayaUSDListShadingModesCommand`

+The purpose of this command is to translate between nice-names, internal
+names and annotations for various elements passed to the other commands.

 ### Command Flags